 Ex-thief is a ‘hero’ for rescuing pensioner

-A DECORATOR who was hailed a hero by a judge for rescuing an elderly man from attackers, is a convicted thief.
+A FORMER rugby league player has been hailed a hero by a judge for rescuing an elderly man from attackers despite being a convicted thief.

-Dubbed “The Watchman”, Leslie Fishwick posed as an antiques dealer to steal from old people in a crime spree lasting more than a decade.
+Dubbed ‘The Watchman’, Leslie Fishwick – who played for Leigh RLFC in the early 1970s – posed as an antiques dealer to steal from old people in a crime spree lasting more than a decade.

-Fishwick was called a hero by Judge Peter Davies for chasing off two men who had gagged, slapped and attempted to tie up 88-year-old war hero William Glover in his Radcliffe Road home in May.
+Fishwick was called a hero by Judge Peter Davies for chasing off two men who had gagged, slapped and attempted to tie up 88-year-old war hero William Glover in his Bolton home in May.

-Mr Fishwick, from Breightmet, chased the men and detained one until police arrived.
+Mr Fishwick, aged 62, from Breightmet, chased the men and detained one until police arrived.

 The two men were jailed by Bolton Crown Court for the attack.